AviatrixSystems/Docs/HowTos/tgw_faq.rst

 .. note::

  The Edge Segmentation is only applicable to TGW Orchestrator deployed Spoke VPCs.
 It does not apply to Aviatrix Encrypted Transit.
+It also does not apply to Aviatrix Transit Gateway peering.

 To enable Edge Segmentation, go to Transit Network -> Setup -> Step 3, Connect to VGW/External Device/CloudN, to select the option "Enable Edge Segmentation".